emiapwil/alto-draft/src/introduction.md

 complex, as discussed in [](#relationships), the communication between them can hardly be unified.
-Nevertheless, it is still possible and beneficial to design a generic protocol to collect statistics for servers implemented with certain patterns of ALTO information bases.  [](#alto-info-protocol) introduces the proposed protocol format in details.
+Nevertheless, it is still possible and beneficial to design a generic protocol to collect statistics for servers implemented with certain patterns of ALTO information bases.

+With a standard protocol, the implementation of ALTO servers can be decoupled from the implementations of information sources, making it much easier to support the feature of fetching information from multiple sources and to be compatible with new information sources.  [](#alto-info-protocol) introduces the proposed protocol format in details.
+Despite the initial motivation to help ALTO server implementations gather necessary information, the protocol can also be applied as a unified information distribution method.

 <!-- ]]] -->